-Is there a difference between a VIN decoder and a VIN Check?
+Is there a difference between a VIN decoder and a VIN check?
 What information is available from decoding a VIN number?
 Does a VIN check provide vehicle history data?
 All of these are valid questions that many consumers and even automotive industry professionals are unsure about.

-VIN decoders, VIN check tools, and vehicle history reports all provide very valuable data that are integral to many automotive business processes, such as inventory management, insurance claims/warranty contracts, and vehicle service/repair.
+VIN decoders, VIN check tools, and vehicle history reports all provide valuable data that are integral to many automotive business processes, such as inventory management, insurance claims/warranty contracts, and vehicle service/repair.
 However, the data provided among these tools and services are not the same.

 Example of VIN Breakdown:

 Many automotive businesses implement a VIN decoding solution via web service, as it can be the easiest and most accurate way to identify vehicles.
-Other companies work off of a delivered flat file that is updated nightly.
+Other companies work off of a delivered flat file that is updated daily.
 While these 17 digits identify many aspects of the vehicle, there is still a significant amount of extended vehicle data or 3rd party validation data to be obtained, such as installed and optional equipment, EPA MPG and green score ratings, vehicle weights and measurements, and etc. To access this additional vehicle data, a complete vehicle data and VIN decoding solution may be needed.

 Though a VIN decoding solution can provide all the vehicle details you need to know at the time of production, any post production vehicle history details call for a separate service, such as a VIN check or Vehicle History Report.

 The level of vehicle information provided by a VIN check tool varies quite a bit.
 Though many of them are advertised as free, which is true for a portion of data, accessing a full vehicle history report (discussed later in this article) almost always has a cost associated.